sidbala4023/Trigger/README.md

 32.Write a trigger to send an email to the Opportunity record owner when record is inserted or updated and has amount greater than 10,000.

 33.Write a trigger to send an email when an account is updated with details of contact modified between the last update and current update of account.(For Example : I have One account,this account has two contacts in the morning I have updated the Account and after that I have also updated one of the contact in the account.In the afternoon when I am updating the same account I have to send email to the account owner that the detail of contact updated in the Account).

+34.Write a trigger to update the new contact checkbox field in contact when an new contact is inserted to the account.(For Example : I have an Account,in that account I have two contacts in two contacts I manually check the new_contact__c field in the contacts, when I inserted an new contact to the account the checkbox is automatically checked and old contact which are available in the account new_contact_c field is unchecked)